Cornelis Tromp: Character

 Tromp was a very aggressive squadron commander who personally relished the fight, preferring the direct attack having the weather gage over line-of-battle tactics.
 As a result, he had to change ships often: four times at the Four Days' Battle, three times at Schooneveld and two times at Texel.
 He was popular with his crews, despite the danger he put them in, because of his easy-going manners and his supporting the cause of the House of Orange against the States regime of Johan de Witt.
 However, he often treated his fellow officers with contempt, both his equals and superiors.

 Tromp is infamous for his insubordination, although the two examples most often mentioned in this context, not following De Ruyter on the second day of the Four Days' Battle and chasing the English rear in the St James's Day Fight, seem to have been honest mistakes.
 He was very jealous of De Ruyter but generally treated him with respect, though he considered him too common.
 Tromp tried to imitate the lifestyle of the nobility, marrying a rich elderly widow, Margaretha van Raephorst, in 1667.
 He had no children.
 At home, without fighting to distract him, Cornelis, or Kees as he was normally called, grew quickly bored and indolent.
 He had the reputation of being a heavy drinker, so much so that many inns at the time were named after him.

 Tromp was a vain man, having an extremely high opinion of himself, which he never hesitated in sharing with others.
 He felt that, son of a famous father, he had a natural right to the position of naval hero.
 During his life he posed as a sitter for at least 22 paintings, a record for the 17th century, many by top artists such as Ferdinand Bol.
 His art possessions were displayed in his estate, that long after his death was called 'Trompenburgh', the manor house built in the form of a warship.

 As his wider family was among the most fanatical supporters of Orange, he participated in most of their schemes, especially those of his brother-in-law Johan Kievit, a shrewd and unscrupulous intriguer.
-Tromp however had no great enthusiasm for subtle plotting; later in life he came to regret many of his actions.
-He died in great mental anguish, convinced he would go to hell as punishment for his crimes.
+Tromp however had no great enthusiasm for subtle plotting.
+Later in life he may have come to regret many of his actions.
+He died in great mental anguish, convinced he would go to hell, although there is no reliable report saying why.